the-turing-way/the-turing-way/book/website/foreword/governance.md

 You can find details about these members in our [ways of working document](https://github.com/the-turing-way/the-turing-way/blob/main/ways_of_working.md).

-* {ref}`*The Turing Way* Delivery Team Members<fw-community-roles-delivery-team>`
+### Project Delivery Team

-Staff hired to take on responsibilities for delivering and maintaining work within *The Turing Way*, for example, Research Community Manager and Research Project Manager.
+_The Turing Way_ {ref}`Project Delivery Team Members<fw-community-delivery-team>` are staff members hired to take on responsibilities for delivering and maintaining work, for example, Research Community Manager and Research Project Manager.
 Project leads may offer support at maintenance level , but decision-making at this level must stay with the community and stewards of the community, including the Research Project Manager.

 Decisions that **Collective Choice or Maintainer Level** members make include the following: